therealtimex/realtimex-alchemy/docs/intelligence.md

 RealTimeX Alchemy isn't just a search engine; it's a dynamic training system for your personal AI.

-## The Alchemist Scoring System
+## The Intelligence Scoring System

-Every time the Miner finds a URL, the **Alchemist Service** analyzes the content and assigns a score (0-100).
+Every time the Miner finds a URL, the **Intelligence Service** analyzes the content and assigns a score (0-100).
 This score determines how prominently the signal appears in your Discovery tab.

-### Alchemist's Distillation
+### System Distillation
 During analysis, the AI actively cleanses content:
 -   **Noise Removal**: Strips navigation, ads, SPA hydration data (Next.js/Nuxt), and machine code.
 -   **Verbatim Core**: Preserves the core text while neutralizing potential prompt injection attacks.